ScottJams/scottjams.github.io/index.markdown

 <video src="https://user-images.githubusercontent.com/69112024/153493429-8adbd973-761a-4d42-88f0-8c7ba92a63dc.mp4" controls="controls" style="max-width: 730px;">
 </video>

-The Ink script contains all of the games dialogue alongside the logic which determines which dialogue to display next.
+The Ink script contains all of the game's dialogue alongside the logic which determines which dialogue to display next.
 The Ink script is exported in **json** and accessed via the [Ink for Unity C# API](https://github.com/inkle/ink-unity-integration), allowing us to easily determine which dialogue to display on screen based upon the players previous choices and progress.

 When we speak with a character, our `DialogueManager` defers to that characters `decider` section in the Ink script which contains the logic for deciding which text to display.